kev2600/FIDO2-Key-Manager/README.md

 ---

 ## 🛡️ Security Notes
-- PIN changes and factory resets require interactive confirmation.
+- PIN changes and factory resets require interactive confirmation in a separate `xterm` window.
-- Factory reset is **irreversible** — all credentials on the key will be wiped.
+- Factory reset is irreversible — all credentials on the key will be wiped.
 - Always download dependencies from official repositories to avoid tampered software.

 ---

 ## 📜 License
-Distributed under the **GPL‑3.0 license**.
+Distributed under the GPL‑3.0 license.
 Free to use, modify, and share under the same terms.
 ```

+---